 In addition, Binbox has a few features that other apps don't have.

 No one can message you just by knowing your phone number.

 We have two super convenient mechanisms for you to share Binbox IDs to communicate with friends and associates: invitations and the 'share' mechanism.
 Use the latter when you are physically near the person you wish to communicate with.

 No other messaging app supports the lost-found feature.
 Simply affix Binbox Tags to items you own and get messaged when someone finds them.

 I do not have a printer.
 How do I print the lost-found QR code?

 This is a common question we get.
 For now, you need to find a printer (or, a friend with a printer) :-)

-This pre-printed QR sheets service will be available only in the United States, initially.
+This service is available only in the United States.